rollercoaster-dev/openbadges-types/DEVELOPMENT.md

 1. Check that your types are correctly defined
 2. Verify that all imports are correct
-3. Run `npm run clean:build` to ensure a clean build
+3. Run `pnpm clean:build` to ensure a clean build

 #### Linting Errors

 If you encounter linting errors:

-1. Run `npm run lint:fix` to automatically fix issues
+1. Run `pnpm lint:fix` to automatically fix issues
 2. For issues that can't be automatically fixed, manually address them according to the error messages

 #### Test Failures